 When sizing your screen, be sure to consider the aspect ratio of your projector.
 In most cases, the height of the screen will be constrained by your ceiling height.
 Let's say you have 8' ceilings.
 If the aspect-ratio of your projector is 16:9 this means that an 8' tall image would be 14.222 feet (8/9*16) wide.
 In such a case you would generally want to make the screen 8' x 14' 3" so that the projected image completely fills the screen.

-Keep in mind that the maximum seamless height is 112" if you are using grommets top and bottom.
-If you want pockets instead of grommets, the maximum seamless height would be 116 - pockets sizes.
-For example, if you want a 4" pocket on the top and bottom, we can make the screen up to 9' tall (116" - 8").
+Keep in mind that the maximum seamless height is 111" if you are using grommets top and bottom.
+If you want pockets instead of grommets, the maximum seamless height would be 115 inches minus the pockets sizes minus one inch to sew each pocket.
+For example, if you want a 4" pocket on the top and bottom, we can make the screen up to 105" tall (115" - (2 x 4") - 2").
 There is no restriction on the length in the other dimension.
 Note also that the pocket sizes reflect flattened pockets, so a 4" pocket could accommodate a pipe up to about 2" in diameter.